chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

 # For the Instructor

-*  This section is intended for the workshop instructor
-*  It outlines what the instructor should do to successfully execute this workshop
+This section is intended for the workshop instructor.
+It outlines what the instructor should do to successfully execute this workshop.

-# Teaching methods
+## Teaching methods

 This workshop is intended to be as 'hands-on' as possible.
 While some lecture and demonstration is necessary, the focus is on having participants spend the majority of their time working on using the skills demonstrated.
 As such, the workshop focuses on the following

 * Short sections of lecture to elaborate on the what and the why
 * Short demos to show participants what to expect
-* Hands-on practice labs
+* Hands-on practice labs to enable participants to practice all the skills in a supportive environment
 * Side-saddle mentoring and question answering
 * Pair programming to enable participants to help each other
-* Hands-on project classwork to enable participants to practice all the skills in a supportive environment.

-# Learning objectives

-* xxx
+* We strongly recommend the teaching practices suggested by Software Carpentry, including: sticky notes, minute cards, one up/one down, using their own machines, collaborative note taking, pair programming, and the peak rule.
+For details on these, see [this Software Carpentry article](https://swcarpentry.github.io/instructor-training/15-practices/).

+## Advance Preparation (prior to the workshop)

+* JKE please add some steps on what an instructor should do to get this lesson/the calc material cloned??? so that students can work on a clean copy.
-* xxx
+* Miscellaneous:

-# Prep

-* create a copy of the basic course material on github so that students can manipulate the calculator code freely, without cluttering up the master copy
+  * Secure a location with a projector, tables, chairs, whiteboard, etc.
-* walk the students through each session
+  * Advertise the session and process registrations, waitlist, etc.
-*
+  * Plan for food and beverages (the workshop is ~four hours in length)
+  * Acquire supplies: post-it notes, pencils, markers, etc

+## Day-of Preparation

+* Set up the projector, tables, chairs
-*
+* Pick up any food/beverages
+* Distribute post-it notes, pencils to each student

+## Post workshop follow-up
+[To be added]

 # For the Student

-* This section is intended for the workshop student
-* It outlines what the student should do to get the most out of the workshop
+This section is intended for the workshop student.
+It outlines what the student should do to get the most out of the workshop.

+## Learning methods

+## Prep
+Each lesson has the lecture content your instructor will cover.
+It also provides hands-on steps necessary to successfully navigate through the workshop.